 One of the best ways to keep your piano clean and in good working order is to make sure your children treat it with respect.
 Of course you want your children to be able to use and enjoy your piano, but they need to understand how to take good care of it.
 This can help you avoid costly repairs.
 Teach your children to follow these rules around the piano:

 - No food or drink around the piano.
 Liquid and spills can damage a piano’s finish, so never set a cup on or near the piano.
 Crumbs in the keys can interfere with the action, and any liquid inside the piano could damage strings or soundboard.

 - Only fingers on the keys.
 Small objects like coins can get jammed inside, and hard objects can scratch the surface.
 If you use toys for practice games, make sure they are plush or plastic, and parents should always supervise.

 - Avoid playing around the piano.
 Toys, games, and activities like coloring or other art projects should happen in another area of the house.
 Playing the piano is always a great idea!

-Gently dust your piano with a soft, dry cloth.
-Most modern pianos don’t need to be treated with wood polish, so dusting should be enough to keep them looking great.
-If piano keys become soiled from fingerprints, you can use a soft, white cloth dampened with a small amount of water and mild soap.
+If your piano keys become soiled from fingerprints, you can use a soft white cloth dampened with a small amount of water and mild soap.
 Avoid dripping any water between the keys by making sure the cloth is only slightly damp, wiping the keys from back to front instead of side to side, and only cleaning a few keys at a time, then drying them with another soft cloth before moving on to clean the next keys.

 A piano dolly is essential for moving a piano.
 Those little wheels on the bottom of some pianos are only for making small adjustments to the piano’s position.
 If you are moving it more than a few feet, such as moving your piano to a different room, for your sake and the piano’s sake, get a dolly.